d-krupke/cpsat-primer/README.md

 The lack of continuous variables may sound like a serious limitation, especially if you have a background in linear optimization (where continuous variables are the "easy part"), but as long as they are not a huge part of your problem, you can often work around it.
-I have had optimization problems that required bunch of continuous variables with a high resolution, and I noticed that increasing the resolution had only a small impact on the performance, such that even a step size of \(10^{-6}\) was fine.
-This was quite surprising to me, as a higher resolution usually means a larger domain and thus more combinatorial complexity, but CP-SAT has some tricks to deal with this.
-The performance was also much higher than with Gurobi, because of the difficult logical constraints in the problem.
+I had problems with many continuous variables on which I had to apply absolute values and conditional linear constraints, and CP-SAT performed much better than Gurobi, which is known to be very good at continuous variables.
 In this case, CP-SAT struggled less with the continuous variables (Gurobi's strength), than Gurobi with the logical constraints (CP-SAT's strength).
+In a further analysis, I noted an only logarithmic increase of the runtime with the resolution.
+However, there are also problems for which a higher resolution can drastically increase the runtime.
+The packing problem, which is discussed further below, has the following runtime for different resolutions:
+1x: 0.02s, 10x: 0.7s, 100x: 7.6s, 1000x: 75s, 10_000x: >15min.
+The solution was always the same, just scaled, and there was no objective, i.e., only a feasible solution had to be found.
+Note that this is just an example, not a representative benchmark.
+See [./examples/add_no_overlap_2d_scaling.ipynb](./examples/add_no_overlap_2d_scaling.ipynb) for the code.
-If you have a problem with a lot of continuous variables, such as [network flow problems](https://en.wikipedia.org/wiki/Network_flow_problem), you are probably still better served with a MIP-solver.
+If you have a problem with a lot of continuous variables, such as [network flow problems](https://en.wikipedia.org/wiki/Network_flow_problem), you are probably better served with a MIP-solver.

-I mentioned that having tight bounds on the integer variables can be important, but increasing the resolution seems to only have a small impact.
-How does this fit together with the fact that a higher resolution means a larger lower and upper bounds?
-The answer to this is that only the absolute values of the bounds change, but not their tightness, i.e., the relative difference, as all values are scaled equally.

 In my experience, boolean variables are by far the most important variables in many combinatorial optimization problems.
 Many problems, such as the famous Traveling Salesman Problem, only consist of boolean variables.
 Implementing a solver specialized on boolean variables by using a SAT-solver as a base, such as CP-SAT, thus, is quite sensible.
+The resolution of coefficients (in combination with boolean variables) is less critical than for variables.

 ### Objectives